isomerpages/nhg-jsmc/pages/privacy.md

 <p>Request information about our personal data protection policies and practices</p>
 </li>
 </ul>
-<p>Contact Us For any questions about this Privacy Statement or to exercise
-your rights regarding your personal data, please contact:</p>
-<p>Data Protection Officer [Insert contact details]</p>
-<p>Changes to Privacy Statement We reserve the right to modify this Privacy
+<p>Changes to Privacy Statement</p>
+<p>We reserve the right to modify this Privacy Statement at any time.
+Any
-Statement at any time.
-Any changes will be posted on this website.</p>
+changes will be posted on this website.</p>
 <p>This Privacy Statement was last updated on 11th April 2025.</p>